QuEraComputing/bloqade-circuit/README.md

 The documentation is available at [https://bloqade.quera.com/latest/](https://bloqade.quera.com/latest/).
 We are at an early stage of completing the documentation with more details and examples, so comments and contributions are most welcome!

+## Roadmap

+We use github issues to track the roadmap.
+There are more feature requests and proposals in the issues.
+Here are some of the most wanted features we wish to implement by 2025 summer (July):

+- [x] QASM2 dialect (dialect, parser, pyqrack backend, ast, codegen)
+- [x] QASM2 extensions (e.g. parallel gates, noise, etc.)
+- [x] STIM dialect (dialect, codegen)
+- [ ] structural gate dialect (language proposal, dialect, passes)
+- [ ] atom-move dialect (language proposal, dialect, passes)
+- [ ] atom move animation backend

+Proposal for the roadmap and feature requests are welcome!

 ## License

 Apache License 2.0 with LLVM Exceptions